038 – Understanding leisure’s impacts on sources of life worth living

 Shinichi’s ikigai

-Shinichi shares that he has plenty of ikigai sources, and the most prominent is his family.
+Shinichi has plenty of ikigai sources, and the most prominent is his family.
 He has three kids and he and his wife have spent their time raising and giving all their love.
 He thinks despite some hardships, raising his children is a fun process and makes his life more meaningful.
 He believes that his family should come first because it is the foundation of all ikigai activities.

 Conclusion